szaman05/DevOps-Pratice/Linux-Practice-Notes.md

 **<u>\# grep command:</u>**

-Problem: Write a command to count the number of code lines in a shell
+Problem 1 : Write a command to count the number of code lines in a shell
 script:

 Solution: grep -Ev '^#\|^$' mdConvert.sh \| wc -l